salman2610/redscribe/README.md

 ⭐ **Star this repo if you find it useful** — it helps more people discover it!

-*GhostWrite — Your pentest reports, written by a ghost.* 👻
+*RedScribe — Built by a pentester.
+For pentesters.*

 </div>